brobertspierel/tracking_pnw_snow_drought/docs/source/index.rst

 		* `geopandas <https://geopandas.org/>`_
 		* matplotlib

 This document outlines some workflows and processes used to generate data and figures for this project.
 Although the associated repo includes scripts for generating figures, this documentation focuses primarily on data acquisition and the process for calculating snow drought occurrences and types.
+There are a variety of (mostly) matplotlib-based scripts for generating figures used in the associated manuscript.
+All of these scripts are included in the base repo under /scripts.

 .. toctree::
    :maxdepth: 2
    :caption: Script examples:

-   Acquire SNOTEL data from NRCS <get_snotel.rst>
-   Acquire Daymet data via GEE <get_daymet.rst>
+   Acquire data <get_data.rst>
    Define and calculate snow droughts <calc_snow_drought.rst>

 .. toctree::
    :maxdepth: 1